 Withdrawal and Refund Policy

-Accepted students choosing to withdraw from their program, for any reason, must meet with the Office of Study Abroad in-person to receive a Withdrawal Form.
+Accepted students choosing to withdraw from their program, for any reason, must meet with the Education Abroad Office in-person to receive a Withdrawal Form.

 If for any reason a student must withdraw from their Study Abroad program, the following policies apply: